Robert Whittaker (fighter)

 Robert John Whittaker (born 20 December 1990) is an Australian professional mixed martial artist.
-He currently competes in the Middleweight division in the Ultimate Fighting Championship (UFC), where he is a former UFC Middleweight Champion.
+He currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Middleweight Champion and the first Australian to win a UFC championship.
+As of 21 October 2025, he is #9 in the UFC middleweight rankings.

 A professional MMA competitor since 2009, Whittaker was a contestant on the first series of The Ultimate Fighter: The Smashes and won the welterweight tournament.
 Whittaker became interim middleweight champion after winning the title at UFC 213; he was promoted to undisputed champion after Georges St-Pierre vacated the UFC Middleweight Championship in 2017.
-As of January 24, 2023, he is #14 in the UFC men's pound-for-pound rankings, and as of November 15, 2022, he is #2 in the UFC middleweight rankings.

 Background

 Whittaker was born at Middlemore Hospital in Ōtāhuhu, Auckland, New Zealand.
-His father is an Australian of European descent and his mother is of Māori and Samoan descent.
-Moving to Australia shortly after, Whittaker's father enrolled Robert, aged seven, and his brother in a Goju-ryu Karate school, to encourage them in self-discipline and self-defence.
-After training in the discipline for a little over eight years, and earning his black belt, his father offered him the chance to change to another sport or drop karate entirely.
-While his brother decided to drop out, Robert chose to switch to a Hapkido gym run by Henry Perez, following his move to Menai.
+His father is an Australian of European descent and his mother is of Samoan and Māori ancestry.
+Moving to Australia shortly after, Whittaker's father enrolled Robert, aged seven, and his brother in a Goju-ryu karate school, to encourage them in self-discipline and self-defence.
+After training in the discipline for around eight years, and earning his black belt, his father offered him the chance to change to another sport or drop karate entirely.
+While his brother decided to drop out, Robert chose to switch to a hapkido gym run by Henry Perez, following his move to Menai.
 Not long afterwards, Perez transformed his gym into an MMA gym.
 Having no other choice, Whittaker began training in MMA and was immediately hooked, choosing MMA as his preferred sport over rugby league.
+Whittaker was a talented rugby league player in his younger years and was placed in the development academy of the professional Cronulla Sharks club as a youth.

-Whittaker prefers not to engage in trash-talk outside of the octagon.
-As he puts it:
+Whittaker prefers not to engage in trash-talk outside of the octagon:

 Mixed martial arts career

 Early career

-In 2008 Whittaker signed with Australia's Xtreme Fighting Championships and made his debut 14 March 2009 against fellow pro debutant Chris Tallowin.
+In 2008, Whittaker signed with Australia's Xtreme Fighting Championships and made his debut 14 March 2009 against fellow pro debutant Chris Tallowin.
 Whittaker won the fight via TKO in the first round.
-Whittaker continued his career with Cage Fighting Championships, going 6-0 inside the promotion from 2009 to 2011, with a notable win over fellow TUF: Smashes cast member, Ben Alloway.
+Whittaker continued his career with Cage Fighting Championships, going 6–0 inside the promotion from 2009 to 2011, with a notable win over fellow TUF: Smashes cast member, Ben Alloway.

-On 30 October 2011 Whittaker lost his first fight when he travelled to Cotai, Macau for Legend Fighting Championships 6: he fought Hoon Kim and lost via submission in the first round.
+On 30 October 2011, Whittaker lost his first fight when he travelled to Cotai, Macau for Legend Fighting Championships 6: he fought Hoon Kim and lost via submission in the first round.
 Whittaker bounced back from the loss and won two consecutive bouts before suffering his second loss to Jesse Juarez, which brought his overall record to 9–2.